Guidebook Updates for ‘Rick Steves Great Britain’

 - Apiary restaurant is closing, to be replaced by an eatery called "Wine Hive," which may only offer snacks, not full meals.

-These older updates may also apply to our Royal Mile audio tour:
+This older update still pertains to our Royal Mile audio tour:

 - Gladstone's Land can only be visited by booking a one-hour tour.
 Travelers can book ahead to ensure a spot in person or by phone (+44 131 226 5856).